wp-plugins/font-burner-control-panel/readme.txt

 Changelog:

+Version 0.6
+- Added the ability to change the underline setting for "hover"
+- Added the ability to change the color of links
+- Added the ability to change the color of the hover state of links
+- Updated the help section
+- fixed mistakes

 Version 0.5
 - This is the first major update to the Font Burner Plugin.
 New features include:
 1. The ability to change font color for H1, H2, H3 and H4 independently